rocky-linux/infrastructure/ansible/README.md

 init-* -> Starting infrastructure playbooks that run solo or import other
-          playbooks that start with import- import -> Playbooks that should be imported from the top level playbooks role-* -> These playbooks call roles specifically for infrastructure tasks adhoc  -> These playbooks are one-off playbooks that can be used on the CLI or in AWX
+          playbooks that start with import- import -> Playbooks that should be imported from the top level playbooks role-* -> These playbooks call roles specifically for infrastructure tasks.
+          Playbooks that do not call a role should be named init or adhoc based on their usage. adhoc  -> These playbooks are one-off playbooks that can be used on the CLI or in AWX
 ```